fivetran/dbt_amazon_selling_partner/models/docs.md

 {% docs item_summary %} Summary details of an Amazon catalog item for the indicated Amazon marketplace. {% enddocs %}
 {% docs source_relation %} The `<database>`.`<schema>` this record came from. {% enddocs %}
 {% docs _fivetran_synced %} UTC timestamp of when the row was last successfully synced. {% enddocs %}
+{% docs _fivetran_deleted %} Boolean indicating whether the item relationship was deleted.
+Filtered out of the staging model. {% enddocs %}
 {% docs adult_product %} Identifies an Amazon catalog item is intended for an adult audience or is sexual in nature. {% enddocs %}
 {% docs autographed %} Identifies an Amazon catalog item is autographed by a player or celebrity.	 {% enddocs %}
 {% docs brand %} Name of the brand associated with an Amazon catalog item. {% enddocs %}